Order in Partial Markov Categories: Concluding remarks

 \subsection{Acknowledgements}

-We want to thank \textsf{Dario Stein} for providing the example of standard Borel spaces (\S \ref{ex:standardBorel}); we thank the anonymous reviewers for much constructive and detailed feedback.
+We want to thank \textsf{Dario Stein} for providing the example of standard Borel spaces (\S \ref{ex:standardBorel}).
+We thank the anonymous reviewers for much constructive and detailed feedback; we thank an anonymous reviewer for pointing out the recent work on quasi-Markov categories.

-\textit{Funding:} Mario Román was supported by the Air Force Office of Scientific Research (AFOSR) award number FA9550-21-1-0038.
-Elena Di Lavore, Mario Román, and Paweł Sobociński were supported by the Advanced Research + Invention Agency (ARIA) Safeguarded AI Programme.
+\textit{Funding:} Elena Di Lavore, Mario Román, and Paweł Sobociński were supported by the Advanced Research + Invention Agency (ARIA) Safeguarded AI Programme.
 Paweł Sobociński was additionally supported by European Union and Estonian Research Council via grants PRG1215 and TEM-TA5 and the Estonian Center of Excellence in Artificial Intelligence.
+Mario Román was additionally supported by the Air Force Office of Scientific Research (AFOSR) award number FA9550-21-1-0038.
 This article is based upon work from COST Action EuroProofNet, CA20111, supported by COST (European Cooperation in Science and Technology).